trentlarson/endorser-ch/README.md

   - add created date to each record
     - and fill it
   - remove jwt.claimEncoded
+- 80 0 in SignClaim, set to confirmations & choose some, set to Join action, set to confirmations again and see that the list is not refreshed
 - 60 3 neo4j?
 - 70 0 usability: fade out the confirmation button when pushed
 - on uport-demo: change store/play pics in Welcome.js to local files